Cacti/plugin_thold/README.md

 --- 1.2.4 ---

+* feature#292: New Requirement: CLI to import thold template

 * feature: Add last changed date to Threshold table to make it easier to tell when a Threshold was last triggered.

 * feature: Add Sites to Notification Lists for Devices and Thresholds